mph-/lcapy/doc/tutorials.rst

 Shield guard
 ============

-Electrostatic shields are important to avoid capacitive coupling of intefererence into signals.
+Electrostatic shields are important to avoid capacitive coupling of interference into signals.
 However, the capacitance between the signal and cable shields lowers the input impedance of an amplifier.

    >>> from lcapy import Circuit, t, oo